MFornander/LightSwarm/README.md

 Below is an unsorted list of capabilities, libraries, and modules that we are working towards.

 ### NODE
-* Unit that can receive and send messages, usually wirelessly.
+* Unit that can receive and send messages, usually wirelessly
-* Usually controls one or more LEDs, sometimes several hundred LEDs organized into stands or tentacles.
+* Usually controls one or more LEDs, sometimes several hundred LEDs organized into stands or tentacles

 ### ESP8266
 * Originally 2.4GHz Wifi chip
 * "Hijacked" by the open source community as cheap arduino killer with radio
-* We have selected ESP8266 as the initial MCU+Radio because of cost and community and support.
+* We have selected ESP8266 as the initial MCU+Radio because of cost and community and support
 * The main module is the "Wemos D1 mini" for now

 ## Libraries and Tools